Mill Hill (The Hale) railway station: History

 After the war, shortage of funds, then the Town & Country Planning Act (which led to the Bushey Heath area being made part of the Metropolitan Green Belt) led to the cancellation of the Northern Heights work in the early 1950s.
 Mill Hill (The Hale) was the only station between Edgware and Mill Hill East, and as Edgware was already served by the Underground from its own station in the town, and Mill Hill was served by the adjacent station, there was little need for the completion of the track modernisation works and the re-opening of the line for passenger services.
 The second track laid before the war was dismantled and removed without having been used.
 The goods services continued at Mill Hill (The Hale) until 29 February 1964, when it was completely closed.

 Until 1969, it was possible to buy an Underground ticket to "Mill Hill The Hale" even though no such station had existed for years.
 This enabled passengers to keep their tickets upon alighting at Mill Hill East and to travel onwards by 240A bus anywhere between Mill Hill and Edgware.

 Today, the track has been removed and the platforms and station buildings have been demolished.
 The site of Mill Hill (The Hale) station was covered by material excavated for the construction of slip roads to the nearby section of the M1 motorway.

-In 2007, work began to build flats on the site of the former station, but the bridge over the former tracks remains.